gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 fantastic feel for the body and what I like to call kinesthetic intelligence.
 She could instantly pin down my muscle issues just as I was walking in.
 She was unusually observant and curious.
 Her earnest recommendation of a mysterious clinic in Munich was a strong signal for me.
-I wanted to give it a chance.
+I thought it was worth giving it a chance.
 After all, Munich wasn't that far from Basel.

 The hard part was getting an appointment.
 In my scattershot attempts, I'd find